-- Bloomington, MN: The initial term of the land and building lease will expire in 2020 with renewal options for additional periods. - Kendall, FL: The initial term of the land and building lease will expire in 2021 with renewal options for additional periods. - National Harbor, MD: The initial term of the land and building lease will expire in 2019 with renewal options for additional periods. - Indianapolis, IN: The initial term of the land and building lease will expire in 2024 with renewal options for additional periods. - Pittsburgh, PA: The initial term of the land and building lease will expire in 2024 with renewal options for additional periods.
+- Bloomington, MN: The initial term of the land and building lease will expire in 2020 with renewal options for additional periods. - Kendall, FL: The initial term of the land and building lease will expire in 2021 with renewal options for additional periods. - National Harbor, MD: The initial term of the land and building lease will expire in 2019 with renewal options for additional periods. - Indianapolis, IN and Pittsburgh, PA: The initial term of the land and building leases will expire in 2024 with renewal options for additional periods.